 - Seasonings – Onion powder, rosemary, thyme, kosher salt, and freshly ground black pepper.

 - Flour – Three-fourths of a cup of all-purpose flour is needed to thicken the soup.

 - More Broth – More chicken broth please.

-- Dairy – I use a combo of 1% milk and half and half to help get the soup nice and creamy.
+- Dairy – I use a combo of 2% milk and heavy cream to help get the soup nice and creamy.